shubhamprkash/shubhamprkash/README.md

 <!-- **shubhamprkash/shubhamprkash** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
  -->
-Here are some ideas to get you to know me :
+Little bit about me :

 - 🔭 I’m currently working on Roc8.careers challenge projects.
 - 🌱 I’m currently learning React JS